TranPhucVinh/C/Introduction/Data structure/String/String parsing functions.md

 char * strtok ( char * str, const char * delimiters );
 ```

-A sequence of calls to this function split ``str`` into tokens, which are sequences of contiguous characters separated by ``any of the characters`` that are part of delimiters.
+A sequence of calls to this function split ``str`` into tokens, which are sequences of contiguous characters separated by ``any of the characters`` that are part of delimiters. **delimiters** only accept 1 character, if there is more than 1 character, there will segment fault error.

 **On a first call**, the function expects a C string as argument for ``str``, whose first character is used as the starting location to scan for tokens.